rivt-info/rivtinfo.github.io/1-intro.rst

 incompatibility between various programs and upgrades, and limited operating system support.
 This results in a need to repeatedly rewrite similar engineering documents to accomodate different software programs.
-It also restricts the sharing of ideas and calculations methods.
+It also restricts sharing of technical and calculation details.

 In addition, many engineering documents are assembled from a variety of modeling, calculation, standards and other published and programatic sources.